useblocks/groundwork-tutorial/docs/source/chapter_1/installation.rst

 -------------------

 Before we will install groundwork, it would be great if we had a fresh and untouched Python installation.
-Luckily it is not necessary to do a complete new installation, because Python support virtual environments.
+Luckily it is not necessary to do a complete new installation, because Python supports virtual environments.

-These virtual environments are based on an already installed Python environment, but all additional installed packages are somehow wiped out.
+These virtual environments are based on an already installed Python installation, but all additional installed packages not visible within the virtual environment.

 .. note::
    groundwork supports Python >3.4 only.
 Please make sure your installed Python Environment is correct.